temporalio/documentation/docs/typescript/clients.md

 Calling `client.execute` or `client.start` merely sends a Command to Temporal Server to schedule a new Workflow Execution on the specified Task Queue; it does not actually start until a Worker (that has a matching Workflow Type) polling that Task Queue picks it up.

-You can test this by executing a Workflow Client command without a matching Worker, and seeing that Temporal Server records the command in Event History but does not make progress with the Workflow Execution until a Worker starts polling with a matching Task Queue and Workflow Definition.
+You can test this by executing a Workflow Client command without a matching Worker.
+Temporal Server records the command in Event History but does not make progress with the Workflow Execution until a Worker starts polling with a matching Task Queue and Workflow Definition.

 This queuing mechanic makes your application tolerant to outages and horizontally scalable, but can be confusing to newcomers if they expect that calling `client.execute(MyWorkflow)` directly executes the Workflow code on the same machine as the Client.